magenta-aps/OpenDESK/app/src/odChat/README.md

 ```

 This sets up a symlink, so that any change you make in converse.js locally will immediately be available
 in OpenDesk.
-Note that you still must run `make dist` in converse.js to build it, and then run `npm install`
+Note that you still must run `make dist` in converse.js to build it.
-in OpenDesk.